SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

 \subsection{Hardware-in-the-loop Experiment}

-Fig.~\ref{fig:drone} illustrates our hardware-in-the-loop experiment setup.
-The quadrotor flies inside an arena while real IMU data are logged and the onboard camera streams images to the virtual \emph{stata1} scene.
-The vehicle follows a rose-petal trajectory, $r = 3\cos(2\theta)$, for three laps.
-Throughout the experiment, we compared the localization performance of the \emph{Forward} baseline with that of our perception-aware trajectory planning framework.
+This experiment validates system-level integration under close-to-real conditions rather than re-benchmarking planners, so we compare only against \emph{Forward} as a representative reference.
+The quadrotor follows a rose-petal trajectory, $r = 3\cos(2\theta)$, for three laps.

-In the experiment, our perception-aware trajectory planner performs better than the \emph{Forward} baseline.
-Translation RMSE / mean error of the fused pose dropped from 26.3cm / 22.3cm to 20.7cm / 18.4cm, while rotational RMSE / mean error fell from 5.85$^\circ$ / 5.50$^\circ$ to 2.26$^\circ$ / 2.04$^\circ$.
-Fig.~\ref{fig:hw_graph} shows the errors over time for one lap of tracking the rose petal trajectory.
-The time histories in Fig.~\ref{fig:hw_graph} show that the error of our approach remains consistently below that of the baseline throughout a representative lap, confirming the effectiveness and feasibility of the proposed method in a real flight.
+Translational RMSE and mean error of the fused pose dropped from 29.7\,cm and 24.6\,cm to 22.7\,cm and 20.0\,cm, respectively, while rotational RMSE and mean error fell from 6.0$^\circ$ and 5.6$^\circ$ to 2.3$^\circ$ and 2.0$^\circ$.
+Fig.~\ref{fig:hw_graph} shows that our error remains consistently below that of \emph{Forward} over a representative lap, confirming the method's feasibility under close-to-real-world conditions.